scipy-conference/scipy_proceedings/papers/David_Sanders/David_Sanders.rst

 it automatically reports the number of significant figures in the result which are guaranteed correct.
-As an example, we show how to solve one of the well-known "Hundred-digit challenge problems" [Born04]_, which consists of calculating the position from the origin after time :math:`10` in a certain billiard problem.
+As an example, we show how to solve one of the well-known "Hundred-digit challenge problems" [Born04]_, which consists of calculating the position from the origin in a certain billiard problem.

 Billiard problems are a class of mathematical models in which pointlike particles (i.e. particles with radius :math:`0`) collide with fixed